 Applicants should base their community development outcome projections in Question 25 on the “priority pipeline” identified in Question 17 and Table A5.
 Applicants must use the same set of pipeline projects as a basis for projecting all of the selected community development outcomes.

-What information should an Applicant provide when quantifying both its projected and track record of community outcomes in Question 25(a)?

-To score highly in the Community Outcomes section, Applicants must quantify both its projected and track record of community outcomes in Question 25(a).
+To score highly in the Community Outcomes section, an Applicant must quantify both its projected and track record of community outcomes in Question 25(a).

 When projecting the outcomes to be achieved with their NMTC Allocation, Applicants must clearly explain, for each of the outcomes selected in Question 25(a):

-the total number of the quantifiable community outcome(s) projected to be generated by NMTC investments;
+the total number of the quantifiable community outcome(s) (e.g. number of LIC residents served, number of square feet of community space constructed) projected to be generated by NMTC investments;

-the total number of NMTC investments/projects the above figure is based on;
+the total number of NMTC QALICBs the above figure is based on;

 the aggregate total dollar amount of project costs;